patchew-project/qemu/docs/interop/vhost-user.rst

   ancillary data.
 The GPU protocol is used to inform the master of rendering state and updates.
 See vhost-user-gpu.rst for details.

+``VHOST_USER_VQ_CALL``
+  :id: 34
+  :equivalent ioctl: N/A
+  :slave payload: vring state description
+  :master payload: N/A

+  When the ``VHOST_USER_PROTOCOL_F_KICK_CALL_MSGS`` protocol feature has been successfully negotiated, this message may be submitted by the master to indicate that a buffer was added to the vring instead of signalling it using the vring's event FD or having the slave rely on polling.

+  The state.num field is currently reserved and must be set to 0.

 Slave message types
 -------------------